 Welcome to Davids Garden Seeds Farm!
 We bought our property in July of 2019 and moved to the country in the middle of August 2019.

 In July of 2020, we moved our business from San Antonio to our Davids Garden Seeds Farm.
 In fact, our business is the first thing you see when you enter our gate.
 It consists of six buildings.
 Turn left into the parking lot and find a space.
 Keep your vehicle off of the sand on our farm so you don't get stuck.
 Just stay on the nice driveway and parking lot we have provided and you will be fine.

 Three years ago, our farm was four acres of land filled with sand, waist high weeds, and one mesquite tree up on the hill.
 Today, we have our home, buildings galore, farm animals, our business, a greenhouse, garden beds, hoop houses, a pond with a gazebo, and our store.

 You can shop for your favorite garden seeds and pick up some farm fresh eggs from our 55 hens.

-We have fish, chickens, two guineas, and rabbits.
+We have fish, chickens, and rabbits.
 Relax and sit in the gazebo as you watch our fish swim by.
 Count the frogs on the lily pads as you enjoy the sound of our waterfall.
 Hear the wind chimes blow gently in the breeze.
 See the hummingbirds stop by for some nectar.

-Meet Mrs. David's Garden Seeds® and purchase one of our green or black trucker caps in our Farm Store.
+Meet Mrs. David's Garden Seeds® and purchase one of our green or black trucker caps in the Farm Store.

 Davids Garden Seeds Farm Store

-Come in and visit our farm store for seed set collections, individual seed packs, eggs, caps, starter trays, starter pots, germination mix, germination trays, garden notebooks, and germination kits.
+Park right in front of the store when you come to visit.
+We have so much inside... such as seed set collections, individual seed packs, eggs, caps, starter trays, starter pots, germination mix, germination trays, garden notebooks, and germination kits.